-Because people in a coma can't express themselves, doctors must rely on physical clues and information provided by families and friends.
+Because people in a coma can't express themselves, health care providers must rely on physical clues and information provided by families and friends.
 Be prepared to provide information about the affected person, including:

-- Details about how the affected person lost consciousness, including whether it occurred suddenly or over time
+- Details about how the affected person lost consciousness, including whether it occurred quickly or over time.

-- The affected person's medical history, including other conditions he or she may have had in the past, such as a stroke or transient ischemic attacks
+- Medical history, including other conditions the person may have had in the past.
+This includes whether the person has had a stroke or ministroke.

-- Recent changes in the affected person's health or behavior
+- Recent changes in the person's health or behavior.

 The exam is likely to include: